Extenders, UDFs, and Parsers¶

 Inputs:

-: source location (directory or file)
+- data_path: source location (directory or file)

-: optional schema location (e.g., JSON/DDL)
+- schema_path: optional schema location (e.g., JSON/DDL)

-: active SparkSession
+- spark: active SparkSession

-: when true, prefer readStream
+- stream: when true, prefer readStream where supported

 Reference in a job: